For daily wit & wisdom, sign up for the Almanac newsletter.

 Would you be surprised to learn that daffodils and tulips are non-natives, too?
 Or, that peonies and many state flowers are actually non-natives?
 Even tumbleweeds out on the Western range were introduced from elsewhere.

 Yet, you certainly couldn’t call these long-established non-native plants, “invaders.”
 They have a long heritage intertwined with our own.
 This challenges the idea of what a native plant is, and how we as humans can and are changing the natural environment.
 What is native, really?

 One could argue that all plants are invasive.
-Think back to the Ice Age, when mobile glaciers ravaged a landscape which has since rebounded with plants that found their way there.
+Think back to the Ice Age, when mobile glaciers ravaged a landscape that has since rebounded with plants that found their way there.
 Even if we humans do not remember when a plant was introduced, it could indeed be a non-native.
-Human memory is short, and sometimes people equate popularity with history!
+Human memory is short, and sometimes, people equate popularity with history!

 So, rather than get caught up in what year a plant was introduced, we might start with a question: Which non-native species are happy and getting along in the existing ecosystem—and which are truly harmful?
 (You might pose the same question for native plants as well.)